 In Canada, there are generally 2 main types of bank accounts: chequing accounts and savings accounts.

 A chequing account is available for frequent and immediate access and is most commonly used as an everyday transaction account.
 If you want to purchase something, you would typically use this type of account.
 Chequing accounts commonly come with:

-Cheque book.
+- Cheque book.
 This feature allows you to make purchases with cheques.
-Subsequent checque books usually have to be purchased for a fee.
+Subsequent cheque books usually have to be purchased for a fee.
 Cheques can also be voided (cancelled) and given to employers or companies to set up automatic withdrawals from your chequing account.